missionpinball/mpf-docs/docs/gmc/reference/mpf-dmd-display.md

 ### resolution:

 Single value, type: `Vector2i`.
+Default: Display node viewport resolution.

 This is the physical resolution of the hardware DMD.
-Regardless of the size of the display node, the rendered image will be scaled to this specified resolution for the pixel data sent to MPF.
+If specified, the rendered image will be scaled to this resolution for the pixel data sent to MPF (regardless of the size of the display node).
+If not specified, the display node dimensions will be used.

-If enabled, this display will render an empty screen if all slides are removed.
-If disabled (default), this display will persist the current slide even after its removal has been requested, until a new slide is triggered.

-This is useful for situations where the game is shifting from one mode to another, and the running mode stops before the new mode starts.
-The ending mode's *clear* event will trigger the slide to be removed some fraction of a second before the starting mode's *mode_(name)_started* event triggers the new slide to be shown.

-That scenario would result in a brief flash of a blank display, which is not desirable for most users.
-By disabling `allow_empty`, the outgoing slide will remain in the display until the next one replaces it.

 ### use_gpu: